 If you have exceeded the API call limit for your Salesforce account, the ScheduleOnce connector for Salesforce will not be able to make API calls to your Salesforce account and connected Users will not be able to accept bookings.

-The issue affects only single Users connected to Salesforce
+Issues affecting only single Users connected to Salesforce

 You might have recently added universally required custom fields to the affected Salesforce object.
-When these fields are non-supported field types in the Salesforce integration and do not have a Salesforce default value, they will be indicated in the Field validation step of the Salesforce connector wizard and will not be able to accept a value from ScheduleOnce.
+When these fields are non-supported field types in the Salesforce integration and do not have a Salesforce default value, they will be indicated in the Field validation step of the Salesforce connector setup process and will not be able to accept a value from ScheduleOnce.